Ethan Lazuk

 Orlando SEO consultant mobile search on Google showing Ethan Lazuk Consulting in position one.

-But I’ve since broadened my services beyond just SEO to include holistic marketing strategies focused around brand storytelling and other digital marketing services like social media and PR.
+But later I broadened my services beyond just SEO to include holistic marketing strategies focused around brand storytelling and other digital marketing services like social media and PR.

 Basically, I decided to go all in on my vision.

-SEO and marketing have long been my passion, but lately I’ve been nerding out over deep learning and other AI topics, in addition to scriptwriting for a film.
-(TBD on that.)
+SEO/GEO and marketing have long been my passion, but lately I’ve been nerding out over deep learning and other AI topics.

 I’m a big fan of music who listens to TOOL or Pink Floyd every day.
 I’m also building a nice vinyl record and CD collection, which has changed my listening experience like crazy.